Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks

-In this work, we propose a new cross correlation approach to detect the 21cm-line signal.
-First, we predict 21cm-line maps from the observed spatial distribution of LAEs with the conditional Generative Adversarial Networks (cGAN), which is one of the ANN techniques\footnote{{The applications of the machine learning technique, in particular artificial neural network (ANN), have been suggested for the analysis of the 21cm line at the EoR} \citep[e.g.][]{2017MNRAS.468.3869S,2019arXiv190404106D,2018arXiv180502699G,2019arXiv190707787H,2019ApJ...880..110L,2017ApJ...848...23K,2018arXiv181109141J,2018MNRAS.475.1213S,2019MNRAS.483.2524H,2019arXiv190707787H,2019MNRAS.485.2628L,2020arXiv200208238S}}.
-Specifically, to predict 21cm-line maps from LAE distribution, we use an image-to-image translator developed in \cite{Phillip2016} based on the cGAN technique.
-As mentioned above, the 21cm-line signal correlates with the LAE distribution at scales of a wide range, and therefore it would be possible to predict the 21cm-line maps from the observed LAE distribution if the network has learned the 21cm-LAE cross correlation properly in advance.
-The predicted 21cm-line maps can be used as the partner of the cross correlation to not only boost the detectability of 21cm-line signal but also estimate its auto-correlation which cannot be obtained by the conventional cross-correlation method with galaxies.
+\tb{In this work, we propose a new cross correlation approach to detect the 21\,cm-line signal using the cGAN.} First, we predict 21\,cm-line maps from the observed spatial distribution of LAEs with the cGAN, which is one of the ANN techniques.
+Specifically, to predict 21\,cm-line maps from LAE distribution, we use an image-to-image translator developed in \cite{Phillip2016} based on the cGAN technique.
+As mentioned above, the 21\,cm-line signal correlates with the LAE distribution at scales of a wide range, and therefore it would be possible to predict the 21\,cm-line maps from the observed LAE distribution if the network has learned the 21cm-LAE cross correlation properly in advance.
+The predicted 21\,cm-line maps can be used as the partner of the cross correlation to not only boost the detectability of 21\,cm-line signal but also estimate its auto-correlation which cannot be obtained by the conventional cross-correlation method with galaxies.

 We show the feasibility of our new method using simulations.
-First, we develop a network with training data sets, which consist of input data (LAE spatial distribution) and correct output data (21cm-line map).
-We employ the result of two types of numerical simulations of galaxy formation and reionization to prepare the training data sets.
-Then we evaluate the performance of the network with test data sets which are also obtained from the numerical simulations.
-Furthermore, we investigate the detectability of the cross correlation between the predicted 21cm-line maps and the observed 21cm-line data assuming 21cm-line observations by the MWA and Subaru HSC and PFS observations.
-Finally, we argue the estimation of the 21cm auto-power spectrum using the cross correlation.
+First, we develop a network with training datasets, which consist of input data (LAE spatial distribution) and {target} data (21\,cm-line map).
+We employ the result of two types of numerical simulations of galaxy formation and reionization to prepare the training dataset.
+Then we evaluate the performance of the network with test dataset which are also obtained from the numerical simulations.
+Furthermore, we investigate the detectability of the cross correlation between the predicted 21\,cm-line maps and the {mock} observed 21\,cm-line data assuming 21\,cm-line observations by the MWA and Subaru HSC. \tb{Moreover, we discuss the required levels of foreground removal for the detection.} Finally, we argue the estimation of the 21cm auto-power spectrum using the cross correlation.